 Remedy against unfair investigation

-The code of criminal procedure 1973 provides a remedy against unfair, improper or biased investigation.
-It is primary duty of the investigating officer to conduct a fair investigation [Mohd.
+If you feel that the investigation is unfair, the Code of Criminal Procedure (CrPC) empowers the judicial magistrate to ensure a just and fair investigation.
+However, it is the primary duty of the investigating officer to conduct a fair investigation [Mohd.
 Yousuf vs. Smt.
 Afaaq Jahan (2006) 1 SCC 627].
-When police officer doing unfair investigation or takes favor of accused or ignoring material piece of evidence it casts a shadow of doubt on the investigation.
+If the police officer is doing an unfair investigation, taking favor of the accused, or ignoring material pieces of evidence, it casts a shadow of doubt on the investigation.

 What to do if police officer doing unfair investigation?